aserto-dev/aserto/README.md

 After log in, you can view your tenants by calling `aserto config get-tenants` and you can switch between your tenants using the `use-tenant` command.

 Contexts refer to an authorizer env.
-If you start a sidecar using the `developer` commands, you can run the `authorizer` commands agains it by defining a new context using `set-context` and switching to it by `use-context` command.
+If you start a sidecar using the `developer` commands, you can run the `authorizer` commands against it by defining a new context using `set-context` and switching to it by `use-context` command.

 ```